EarthCubeGeochron/Sparrow/README.md

 - Managed with `git` with separate branches for analytical types and individual labs.
 - Code and issues tracked on Github.
+- Packaged for a virtualized servers, and potentially for lightweight, containerized (e.g. Docker) instances.